ThatHalfKorean/CMSI488/README.md

           pront "Hello, World" derp

-Speaking in such a formal fashion is not the way of the derpodile...
+In general, speaking in such a formal fashion is not the way of the derpodile.
+Throws off his groove, man.

           pront "Halloh, wherlds" derp